 About

-Currently, I am a PhD student with the Stanford Vision and Learning Lab working at the intersection of robotics and computer vision, and am advised by Silvio Savarese.
+Career-wise, I am currently a machine learning scientist at Astrocade, working to empower anyone to make video games with AI.
+Prior to that, I was a PhD student with the Stanford Vision and Learning Lab working at the intersection of robotics and machine learning; I was advised by Silvio Savarese and Jeannette Bohg.

 “I love writing.
 I get a kick out of sharing my thoughts with others.
 The act of transforming ideas into words is an amazingly efficient way to solidify and refine your thoughts about a given topic. “ -Tom Preston (creator of Jekyll), Blogging Like a Hacker